gajjartejas/MIUIAdsHelper/README.md

 ### With Android Studio

 1. Clone repo `git clone https://github.com/gajjartejas/MIUIAdsHelper.git`
-2. In Android Studio selection "Open an existing Android Studio Project"
+2. In Android Studio select "Open an existing Android Studio Project"
 3. Wait for Gradel to sync and then run or build.

 ## Contributing